Avik9/Sequitur-Algorithm/README.md

 For example, Sequitur will discover the CFG given above given the string of 32 `a`s.

-We will come back to Sequitur a bit later, but for right now, this is what you need to know.
+We will come back to Sequitur a bit later, but for right now, this is what is needed know.
 If you want to read more about Sequitur, you can visit [this website](http://www.sequitur.info/).

 # Part 3: Serialized Representation of CFGs

-For the next part of this assignment, I implemented an application that can read a CFG and expand it to obtain the string it encodes.
+For the next part of this project, I implemented an application that can read a CFG and expand it to obtain the string it encodes.
 For this, we need a definite format for encoding a CFG so that my application can read it.
 To define such a format is the object of this section.